rwood/fluentmigrator/src/FluentMigrator.SchemaGen/README.md

    * Example: Migrating recusive data relationships.
  * When a column or table is renamed, we currently emit add/remove or drop/create commands which you may may need to replace these with Rename.Table() or Rename.Column()
    * There is no way that SchemaGen can safely know that this is what was intended.
- * SQL Server Include columns in indexes are implemented by SqlServerSchemaReader not yet tested.
+ * SQL Server Include columns in indexes are implemented by SqlServerSchemaReader but not tested and not implemented by code gen.
  * When a field type is altered, we currently don't handle the case where this field is part of a foriegn key relation.
    * Requires one or more FKs to be dropped and two or more tables altered together before FKs are recreated.
+ * Executing each SQL directory maps to a single Migration class that is always performed as a single transaction that may fail due to transaction log limits.
+   * The workaround is to split up SQL scripts into subfolders each corresponding to a transaction and then run each subfolder in a separate Migration class with TransactionPerSession set to false.
+   * The Execute.ScriptDirectory() command includes the opton to not execute subfolders so we can just create subfolders for those scripts that require their own transaction.
+   * A future version of SchemaGen can implement this by optionally generating a class per script folder in it's own Migration class.
+   * We could perhaps introduce a "NEWTX" tag that runs a single script or folder in it's own Migration class.

 To Do
 -----

  * Example command line args and MSBuild scripts.
    * An MSBuild script that emits an enitire C# project and compiles it.
  * Unit Tests
  * Need to check if a Primary Key is non-clustered and emit:
    * Create.PrimaryKey("PK").OnTable("TestTable").Column("Id").NonClustered();
- * Support the option of emitting a single migration class (not hard to do with current implementation).
-Refactoring Wish List:
- * We always know a 'better way' after the deed is done :) .
-If I get around to it this what needs doing:
- * Split up FmDiffMigrationWriter into smaller component classes.
- * Rewrite FmDiffMigrationWriter.UpdateTable() to use an improved data structure that should make it simpler and more readable.
- * Revise text output implementation.
-Used IEnumerable<string> an another project to emit lines to great effect.

 Future Ideas
 ------------
- * Might consider a two phase approach that emits differences as a data structure and then applies an ordering / grouping algorithm.
-Groups become classes.
-   * This should support more complex cases involving order complexity.
-   * We're likely to find that some ordering contraints will depend on the database type.

  * Support selective differences so you can slice the changes into different phases.
    * Currently only support table include/exclude selection.
    * Object renaming only (Can then separate out Index/FK renaming changes from the 'real' schema changes).